OpenEvalProject/evals/manuscripts/elife-24487/v2/manuscript.md

 ## Abstract

-10.7554/eLife.24487.001 Many important cellular membrane fission reactions are driven by ESCRT pathways, which culminate in disassembly of ESCRT-III polymers by the AAA ATPase Vps4.
-We report a 4.3 Å resolution cryo-EM structure of the active Vps4 hexamer with its cofactor Vta1, ADP·BeF x , and an ESCRT-III substrate peptide.
+Many important cellular membrane fission reactions are driven by ESCRT pathways, which culminate in disassembly of ESCRT-III polymers by the AAA ATPase Vps4.
+We report a 4.3 Å resolution cryo-EM structure of the active Vps4 hexamer with its cofactor Vta1, ADP·BeFx, and an ESCRT-III substrate peptide.
 Four Vps4 subunits form a helix whose interfaces are consistent with ATP binding, is stabilized by Vta1, and binds the substrate peptide.
 The fifth subunit approximately continues this helix but appears to be dissociating.
 The final Vps4 subunit completes a notched-washer configuration as if transitioning between the ends of the helix.
 We propose that ATP binding propagates growth at one end of the helix while hydrolysis promotes disassembly at the other end, so that Vps4 ‘walks’ along ESCRT-III until it encounters the ordered N-terminal domain to destabilize the ESCRT-III lattice.
 This model may be generally applicable to other protein-translocating AAA ATPases.
-DOI: http://dx.doi.org/10.7554/eLife.24487.001

 ## Introduction

 The AAA ATPase Vps4 drives the ESCRT (Endosomal Sorting Complexes Required for Transport) pathways that mediate membrane deformation and fission in a wide range of cellular processes (Monroe and Hill, 2016).
 These include membrane severing during cytokinetic abscission, the formation of multivesicular bodies and exosomes, shedding of microvesicles and viruses, repair of lesions in the plasma membrane, pruning of neurons, removal of defective nuclear pore complex assembly intermediates, and nuclear envelope closure at mitotic exit (Campsteijn et al., 2016; Hurley, 2015; McCullough et al., 2013; Olmos and Carlton, 2016).
 The ESCRT pathways converge on the recruitment of ESCRT-III subunits, of which seven family members are recognized in yeast and 12 in human.
 The leading model is that the upstream factors recruit ESCRT-III subunits, which polymerize through their N-terminal domains to induce an inherently unstable membrane configuration that resolves by fission following Vps4-mediated disassembly or remodeling of the ESCRT-III polymer (Henne et al., 2013; McCullough et al., 2013; Schöneberg et al., 2017).

-Multiple structures have been reported for domains of Vps4 (
+Multiple structures have been reported for domains of Vps4 (Monroe and Hill, 2016).
+The N-terminal MIT domain of Vps4 (Scott et al., 2005b) binds ~20 residue MIT interacting motifs (MIMs) that are found at the C-termini of many ESCRT-III subunits (Kieffer et al., 2008; Obita et al., 2007; Stuchell-Brereton et al., 2007).
+The MIT domain is followed by a flexible ~40 residue linker and an ~320 residue AAA ATPase cassette that comprises a large AAA ATPase domain and a small AAA ATPase domain (Figures 1A and 2A), which contains an insertion known as the β domain that binds the dimeric C-terminal VSL domain of the Vta1 cofactor (LIP5 in human) in an interaction that promotes Vps4 assembly and ATPase activity (Azmi et al., 2006; Lottridge et al., 2006; Scott et al., 2005a).

 ![Figure 1.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig1-v2.jpg)

-**Figure 1.:** 101-437-Hcp1 is an active hexamer.(A) Vps4 constructs and peptide-binding affinities assayed by fluorescence polarization.
+**Figure 1.:** (A) Vps4 constructs and peptide-binding affinities assayed by fluorescence polarization.
 Peptide ‘20’ is a Vps2-derived 20-residue peptide C identified earlier (Han et al., 2015).
 Peptide ‘8’ is an 8-residue fragment (DEIVNKVL) of peptide ‘20’ that retains essentially full binding affinity.
 The relatively weak binding of full-length Vps4 reflects autoinhibition mediated by the MIT domains (Han et al., 2015).
 (B) Fluorescence polarization isotherms corresponding to values in panel A. Means and standard deviations are from four independent experiments.
 (C) Gel filtration of Vps4101-437-Hcp1 on a Superdex 200 column in 25 mM Tris/HCl pH 7.4, 100 mM NaCl and 1 mM DTT.
 The protein elutes as a symmetric peak with an apparent molecular mass of 290 kDa, in good agreement with the calculated molecular mass of a hexamer (330 kDa).
 (D) ATPase activities for Vps4 constructs: 1, Vps4 full-length; 2, Vps481-437; 3, Vps4101-437; 4, Vps4101-437-Hcp1.
 Vps4 subunit concentrations are indicated.
-Means and standard deviations from at least three independent measurements.DOI: http://dx.doi.org/10.7554/eLife.24487.00310.7554/eLife.24487.004Figure 1—source data 1.Figure 1B.DOI: http://dx.doi.org/10.7554/eLife.24487.00410.7554/eLife.24487.005Figure 1—source data 2.Figure 1D.DOI: http://dx.doi.org/10.7554/eLife.24487.005
+Means and standard deviations from at least three independent measurements.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig1-figsupp1-v2.jpg)

-**Figure 1—figure supplement 1.:** 101-437-Hcp1 is a hexamer.Equilibrium sedimentation of Vps4101-437-Hcp1.
+**Figure 1—figure supplement 1.:** Equilibrium sedimentation of Vps4101-437-Hcp1.
 Absorbance is shown as a function of distance from the axis of rotation for three loading concentrations (open circles, 10 µM; open squares, 5 µM; open diamonds, 2.5 µM Vps4 subunits).
 The data were fit to a single species model where the molecular weight was allowed to float or held constant as indicated (black line), and residuals for each concentration are shown below.
 The molecular weight was fit to 329,402 Da in good agreement with the expected molecular weight for a hexamer of 334,223 Da.
-When the molecular weight was held constant, the data agree well with a hexamer model, whereas the residuals are clearly biased (and in opposite directions) when the molecular weight is set to a heptamer or pentamer.DOI: http://dx.doi.org/10.7554/eLife.24487.006
+When the molecular weight was held constant, the data agree well with a hexamer model, whereas the residuals are clearly biased (and in opposite directions) when the molecular weight is set to a heptamer or pentamer.

 ![Figure 2.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-v2.jpg)

-**Figure 2.:** 101-437:Vta1VSL:ESCRT-IIIpeptide:ADP·BeFx.(A) Structure of the complex.
+**Figure 2.:** (A) Structure of the complex.
 The Vps4 and Vta1 constructs used for cryo-EM structure determination are shown in color on the left, with excluded segments colored white.
 MIT, large AAA ATPase (L), small AAA ATPase (S) and β domains of Vps4 are labeled, as are the t-MIT and VSL domains of the Vta1 dimer.
 L151, a residue critical for hexamerization, is shown in gray spheres.
 (B) 4.3 Å map with the Vps4 model.
 (C) Side view of Vps4 hexamer, oriented with the subunit A-D helix axis vertical (black line).
 (D) Same as panel D but with subunits E and F removed.
-The inset shows the position of pore loops 1 (L1, residues 203–210, cyan) and pore loops 2 (L2, 240–248, dark blue) relative to the ESCRT-III peptide (dark green).DOI: http://dx.doi.org/10.7554/eLife.24487.007
+The inset shows the position of pore loops 1 (L1, residues 203–210, cyan) and pore loops 2 (L2, 240–248, dark blue) relative to the ESCRT-III peptide (dark green).

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) Representative cryo-EM image of Vps4101-437-Hcp1 particles.
 (B) Representative 2D class averages of Vps4101-437-Hcp1 particles.
 Red asterisks indicate classes with disordered Vps4 in which only the Hcp1 template is apparent.
 (C) ‘Gold standard’ FSC curves generated by RELION before (blue) and after (orange) Hcp1 signal subtraction.
 The FSC curve of the refined model (comprising the large and small AAA ATPase domains of subunits A-E and substrate peptide) against the final Hcp1-subtracted Vps4 map is shown in purple.
 (D) Cross-validation of the refined model.
 The refined model (comprising large and small AAA ATPase domains of subunits A-E and the substrate peptide) was randomly displaced by applying 0.5 Å shifts to all atoms and refined against one of the half maps generated by RELION.
 FSC curves are shown between the re-refined model against the half map used for re-refinement (FSCwork, black) and between the re-refined model and the other half map (FSCtest, red).
 The agreement between the two FSC curves is an indicator that the model has not been overfit.
 (E) Local resolution estimates determined by ResMap.
 (F) The composite model indicating the refined portions of Vps4 (colored ribbons) and other regions limited to rigid body fitting (Vps4 β domains, subunit F, and Vta1VSL, gray ribbons).
 Same orientation as panel (E).
-Note that Vta1 densities are weak prior to 3D classification (see Figure 2—figure supplement 6).DOI: http://dx.doi.org/10.7554/eLife.24487.008
+Note that Vta1 densities are weak prior to 3D classification (see Figure 2—figure supplement 6).

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp2-v2.jpg)

 **Figure 2—figure supplement 2.:** Flow chart depicting classification and refinement of Vps4 particles.
 An initial model was generated from a gallery of non-CTF corrected 2D class averages, which was then used as a starting point for 3D classification.
 Particles from two classes showed ordered Vps4 features, which were then used to compute a 6.7 Å resolution consensus structure.
-Hcp1 densities were subtracted from raw images, followed by an additional round of RELION 3D classification and auto-refinement, which produced the final 4.3 Å resolution reconstruction.DOI: http://dx.doi.org/10.7554/eLife.24487.009
+Hcp1 densities were subtracted from raw images, followed by an additional round of RELION 3D classification and auto-refinement, which produced the final 4.3 Å resolution reconstruction.

 ![Figure 2—figure supplement 3.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp3-v2.jpg)

 **Figure 2—figure supplement 3.:** (A) Angular distribution plot based on RELION assignments and visualized in UCSF Chimera.
-(B) Comparison between reference-free 2D class averages and re-projections of the 3D reconstructions of the Vps4101-437-Hcp1 particle and Hcp1-subtracted Vps4 particle.DOI: http://dx.doi.org/10.7554/eLife.24487.010
+(B) Comparison between reference-free 2D class averages and re-projections of the 3D reconstructions of the Vps4101-437-Hcp1 particle and Hcp1-subtracted Vps4 particle.

 ![Figure 2—figure supplement 4.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp4-v2.jpg)

 **Figure 2—figure supplement 4.:** (A) Reference-free 2D class averages of non-crosslinked Vps4101-437-Hcp1 particles.
 Note that the Vps4 features are weaker and smeared out (yellow arrows) relative to the Hcp1 template and relative to the crosslinked sample (Figure 2—figure supplement 1).
 (B) 3D reconstruction of non-crosslinked Vps4101-437-Hcp1 particles reveals the Vps4 hexamer only at very low thresholds.
-(C) Comparison between non-crosslinked (cyan) versus crosslinked particles (yellow) reveal consistent features.DOI: http://dx.doi.org/10.7554/eLife.24487.011
+(C) Comparison between non-crosslinked (cyan) versus crosslinked particles (yellow) reveal consistent features.

 ![Figure 2—figure supplement 5.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp5-v2.jpg)

 **Figure 2—figure supplement 5.:** (A) Central β-sheet of subunit B with density.
-(B) Helices of subunit B. (C) Nucleotide density with ADP·BeFx and magnesium ion bound to subunit B.DOI: http://dx.doi.org/10.7554/eLife.24487.012
+(B) Helices of subunit B. (C) Nucleotide density with ADP·BeFx and magnesium ion bound to subunit B.

 ![Figure 2—figure supplement 6.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp6-v2.jpg)

 **Figure 2—figure supplement 6.:** (A) Vta1VSL densities are visible at low threshold levels in an overall Hcp1-subtracted map.
 This observation prompted us to perform focused 3D classification with a mask over the expected Vta1 binding site.
 (B) Flow chart depicting 3D classification of the consensus structure with a focused mask (yellow) at the interface of subunits A and B. Classification revealed one distinct class with robust Vta1 features and the particles were isolated and subjected to an additional round of RELION auto-refinement (light red).
 The same strategy was employed for each interface.
-(C) ‘Gold standard’ FSC plots of each of the six Vta1VSL datasets derived from focused 3D classification.DOI: http://dx.doi.org/10.7554/eLife.24487.013
+(C) ‘Gold standard’ FSC plots of each of the six Vta1VSL datasets derived from focused 3D classification.

 ![Figure 2—figure supplement 7.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp7-v2.jpg)

 **Figure 2—figure supplement 7.:** (A) Subunit F is poorly resolved but visible at low threshold levels in an overall Hcp1-subtracted map.
 This prompted us to perform focused 3D classification with a mask over subunit F. (B) Flow chart depicting 3D classification of the consensus structure with a focused mask (yellow) over subunit F. Classification revealed three distinct classes that could accommodate a rigid-body fit of the Vps4 crystal structure.
 See Figure 2—figure supplement 6 and Methods for details.
 (C) ‘Gold standard’ FSC plots of the three subunit F datasets derived from focused 3D classification.
 (D) Cut-away view depicting the local resolution of the F1 map determined by ResMap.
 Note that despite the overall ~7 Å resolution of the map, subunit F itself is less well resolved.
-(E) Fitting of Vps4 coordinates into the F1 structure confirms that our map resolves individual helices for Vps4 subunits A-E (arrows), despite the lower resolution density for subunit F (blue).DOI: http://dx.doi.org/10.7554/eLife.24487.014
+(E) Fitting of Vps4 coordinates into the F1 structure confirms that our map resolves individual helices for Vps4 subunits A-E (arrows), despite the lower resolution density for subunit F (blue).

 ![Figure 2—figure supplement 8.](https://cdn.elifesciences.org/articles/24487/elife-24487-fig2-figsupp8-v2.jpg)

 **Figure 2—figure supplement 8.:** Rigid-body fitting of Vps4 subunit F (colored ribbon) into three different density maps from focused 3D classification.
-The three models are related by pivoting of up to 16° about a point near the contact with Vta1VSL, close to the small AAA ATPase and β domains.DOI: http://dx.doi.org/10.7554/eLife.24487.015
+The three models are related by pivoting of up to 16° about a point near the contact with Vta1VSL, close to the small AAA ATPase and β domains.

 Vps4 is monomeric or dimeric in the cytosol, and assembles to form an active hexamer upon concentration at the membrane/ESCRT-III surface (Monroe et al., 2014).
 The central pore of this hexamer is thought to be lined by pore loop 1 and pore loop 2 (residues 203–210 and 240–248, respectively), which are highly conserved in AAA ATPases that act on protein substrates and play a critical role in substrate translocation (Gonciarz et al., 2008; Han et al., 2015; Kieffer et al., 2008; Monroe and Hill, 2016; Scott et al., 2005a).
 Importantly, nucleotide-induced asymmetry is required for binding of a peptide from an ESCRT-III subunit to the central pore of the Vps4 hexamer, and the 1:1 stoichiometry of this interaction (1 peptide to 1 hexamer) further confirms the asymmetric nature of the functional Vps4 complex (Han et al., 2015).
 Although considerable effort has been devoted to visualizing this active state, several structures of Vps4 assembled in various configurations (Caillat et al., 2015; Hartmann et al., 2008; Landsberg et al., 2009; Yu et al., 2008) have not provided a mechanistic model because they were determined for an inactive mutant, in the apo state, or in the presence of an inappropriate nucleotide.